tlh45342/create-libz-deb/README.md

 ## Assumptions

-This does assume you have basic development tools install such as gcc; make and the like.
+This does assume you have basic development tools installed such as gcc; make and the like.